Where can I get the best dollar to Thai baht exchange rate?

 Outside one of the Massage shops was one of those stalls that sell iced coffee; we grabbed a couple of cups to go before getting the Songthaew, which had us back home around about 3:30 pm.

-So how much did I save by coming to Super Rich Thailand?
+So how much did I save on the dollar to Thai baht conversion by coming to Super Rich Thailand?

 Most of that saving got spent on lunch, some drinks and a cardigan.